jlperona/gpa-converter/README.md

     * Grades range from 0 - 20.
 * `United States`
     * 4.0 scale used in the United States.
-    * Also used in Canada, China, Hong Kong, Japan, and Taiwan.
+    * Also used in Brazil, Canada, China, Hong Kong, Japan, and Taiwan.
         * Assumes that A+ is equivalent to 4.0.
         * Can also convert the 4.3 scale where A+ is equivalent to 4.3.
     * Letter grades.